Isaak quadruple murder trial delayed until August

-A judge has delayed until late summer the quadruple murder trial of a man accused of killing four people at a Mandan property management business two years ago.
+A judge has denied a request by remaining defense attorneys to withdraw from the case of a man accused of killing four people at a Mandan property management business two years ago, but he's granted the defense team extra time to prepare.

-The Tuesday order came after more defense attorneys for Chad Isaak asked to be removed from the case, citing a lack of financial resources and preparation.
+The Tuesday order from South Central District Judge David Reich came a day after the Vogel Law Firm attorneys for Chad Isaak asked to be removed from the case.
+They cited a lack of financial resources and preparation, and a conflict of interest as witnesses in a disciplinary action Isaak filed against the former lead defense attorney in the case.

 Isaak, 46, of Washburn, is accused of killing RJR Maintenance and Management co-owner Robert Fakler, 52; and employees Adam Fuehrer, 42; and William Cobb, 50, and Lois Cobb, 45, on April 1, 2019.
 Police have not established a motive for the killings.

-Isaak has pleaded not guilty and was scheduled for a three-week trial beginning June 7.
+Isaak has pleaded not guilty and was scheduled for a three-week trial beginning June 7, to be held in the House chamber at the state Capitol for space reasons.
 The trial is now slated to begin Aug.
-2.
+2. Isaak could face life in prison without parole if convicted.

-Attorneys who were told by a judge last week they would not be removed as defense counsel from the case filed documents Monday to withdraw or have the trial delayed.
+Lead defense attorney Robert Quick last week said he was ethically obligated to withdraw from the case because of the complaint Isaak made to a committee of the state Disciplinary Board.
+Its contents aren't public.
+The Inquiry Committee West -- the board that considers such complaints -- won’t meet until September.

-South Central District Judge David Reich on Friday granted Quick’s motion but ordered that Bruce Quick, Mark Friese, Luke Heck and Drew Hushka remain on the case.
+Reich on Friday granted Quick’s motion but ordered that Vogel attorneys Bruce Quick, Mark Friese, Luke Heck and Drew Hushka remain on the case.
 They had not asked to withdraw at that time.

 Reach Travis Svihovec at 701-250-8260 or Travis.Svihovec@bismarcktribune.com